deltodon/pyside-demo/docs/troubleshooting.md

 poetry run python pyside_demo
 ```

-I get the following error:
+you may get the following error:

 ```bash
 qt.qpa.plugin: From 6.5.0, xcb-cursor0 or libxcb-cursor0 is needed to load the Qt xcb platform plugin.